Dang This Hurts!

 The problem is that my body doesn’t even remember what running looks like.
 When my mind told my body what we were going to do, it scoffed.
 “You and what 20-year younger body?” it said.
 But my mind won out.
 We were going to do this thing.
 And we started to run to see how well we could do.
 (I keep saying we, because it should be a collaborative process between mind and body… HA!)

 As I ran, I began to realize that my mind didn’t really win out at all.
 At least, that’s what my body began to scream.
 It hurt like crazy!
 So I figured I would fix my impatience by getting on a training program.
 I asked around and received a walk/run plan from Chad Nikazy that would get us up to speed in 16 weeks.
 So what if we were already four weeks behind?
 We could just jump right in and make it happen!

 Yeah…. that’s been another win for the body as well.
 But no biggie, we’ll make it work out.
 Oh wait, did I just commit to TWO half marathons?
 And the second half marathon four weeks earlier than the original event?
 Sweet!
 We can just crunch the 16-week program into an eight-week deal, right?
 How bad could that be?

 Well, it hurts.
 What I’ve realized is that I did what I always do with something I believe I can conquer with my mind.
 I compressed my time frame and put the demand on my body.
 Only thing is, my body never signed up for the trip.

-I will do both half marathons if at all possible, but there certainly was a better way to prepare.
-One that wouldn’t tax my resources.
+I did both half marathons, but there certainly was a better way to prepare.
+One that didn’t tax my resources.
 There’s a reason it’s a 16-week plan; it takes 16 weeks to get you through the process without hurting yourself.